Perkiomen Township, Pennsylvania: History

-First inhabitants

-The Perkiomen Valley was first inhabited by the Lenni-Lenape Tribe and was declared part of the Commonwealth of Pennsylvania on March 4, 1681 by King Charles II of England.
+The Perkiomen Valley was first inhabited by the Lenni-Lenape Tribe and was declared part of the Commonwealth of Pennsylvania on March 4, 1681, by King Charles II.

 In 1720, the first copper mine in Pennsylvania was located near Schwenksville.

-The Perkiomen Valley provided the colonists and the Native Americans a rich place to grow crops and livestock, which would later feed the troops during the Revolutionary War.
-George Washington's troops rested in the Perkiomen Valley in a place called Valley Forge on their way to defeat the British and gain their autonomy over the thirteen colonies.

-One of the famous men that lived in the Perkiomen Valley was John James Audubon, a French-American ornithologist noted for his paintings and drawings of birds.
+Perkiomen Valley provided the colonists and the Native Americans a rich place to grow crops and livestock, which would later feed the troops during the Revolutionary War.
+George Washington's troops were stationed in Valley Forge during the American Revolutionary War.
+One of the notable residents of the Perkiomen Valley was John James Audubon, a French-American ornithologist noted for his paintings and drawings of birds.

 In 1784, Montgomery County was formed with land that was previously owned by the city of Philadelphia.
 Nearly a century later in 1879 Limerick Township was created and in 1886 the Skippack and Perkiomen Townships split into Skippack Township and Perkiomen Township.
-The Perkiomen Township later split into two different townships called Lower Perkiomen Township and Upper Perkiomen Township.
+Perkiomen Township later split into Lower Perkiomen Township and Upper Perkiomen Township.
 Collegeville and Trappe are two towns in Montgomery County that were purchased by Ursinus College in 1869 and were later included in Upper Providence Township in 1896.
-In 1903, the Schwenksville Borough was incorporated into the Perkiomen Township.
+In 1903, Schwenksville was incorporated into the Perkiomen Township.

-In the 1990 federal census, nearly 59,000 people lived in the Perkiomen Valley.
-Limerick Township contains the Nuclear Power Plant that produces electricity for the Perkiomen Valley and is owned by a company called PECO.
-Many businesses that consider expanding to the suburbs of Philadelphia look towards the Perkiomen Valley as it is one of the major areas that are rapidly developing into a powerhouse of the suburbs of Philadelphia.
+At the 1990 census, nearly 59,000 people lived in the Perkiomen Valley.
+Limerick Township contains the Nuclear Power Plant that produces electricity for the Perkiomen Valley and is owned by PECO.
+Many businesses that consider expanding to the suburbs of Philadelphia look towards the Perkiomen Valley since it is one of the major areas that are rapidly developing into a powerhouse of the suburbs of Philadelphia.
 They are also moving to the Perkiomen Valley because the businesses are able to escape many problems that having a business in Philadelphia creates and they are able to attract more skilled workers to their companies allowing them to grow.